davidmalcolm/texi2rst/output/compound-literals.rst

 address of a subobject of a compound literal can be undefined in C++, so the C++ compiler rejects the conversion of a temporary array to a pointer.
-For instance, if the array compound literal example above appeared inside a function, any subsequent use of foo in C++ has undefined behavior because the lifetime of the array ends after the declaration of foo.
+For instance, if the array compound literal example above appeared inside a function, any subsequent use of :samp:`foo` in C++ has undefined behavior because the lifetime of the array ends after the declaration of :samp:`foo`.

 As an optimization, the C++ compiler sometimes gives array compound literals longer lifetimes: when the array either appears outside a function or has const-qualified type.
-If foo and its initializer had elements of char *const type rather than char *, or if foo were a global variable, the array would have static storage duration.
+If :samp:`foo` and its initializer had elements of :samp:`char *const` type rather than :samp:`char *`, or if :samp:`foo` were a global variable, the array would have static storage duration.
 But it is probably safest just to avoid the use of array compound literals in code compiled as C++.